semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 Main recommendations:

 - Use the tooltip to show hints and additional information.
 It can be a text, a formatted text with lists, links, buttons and small images.
-- Make sure that the tooltip does not overlap the information important for the user.
+- Make sure that the tooltip doesn't overlap the information important for the user.

 > For complex content and forms, use [Dropdown-menu](/components/dropdown-menu/).